 APPELS + ORANJES

-Overcoming the firing of Chamberlin and the passing of his mother, Corgan decided to soldier on with the Smashing Pumpkins, and in doing so faced the impossible task of following up the epic scope of Mellon Collie and the Infinite Sadness.
-Adore, released three years after its predecessor, may have lacked the energy, diversity and commercial appeal of Mellon Collie, but the album hit the correct notes many times throughout.
+Overcoming the firing of Chamberlin and the passing of his mother, Corgan decided to soldier on with the Smashing Pumpkins and in doing so faced the impossible task of following up the epic scope of Mellon Collie and the Infinite Sadness.
+Adore, released three years after its predecessor, may have lacked the energy, diversity and commercial appeal of Mellon Collie, but the album was a sombre and intimate affair that once again demonstrate that the band were an ever-evolving entity.
 While singles Ava Adore and Perfect received regular airplay, there were other tracks such as Daphne Descends and Appels + Oranjes that, over the years, have been sadly overlooked.
 ‘What if what is isn’t true, what are you going to do?’ crooned Corgan over the synthpop chorus.
+‘I think what Adore shows and then Machina as sort of the final nail in the coffin, is that the band had run out of gas,’ Corgan would later admit to Esquire.
+‘Because if you look at the album Adore from the standpoint of a band, there is very little band participation on that album.
+It’s beyond minimal.’

 It had been five years since the release of the critically mauled Twin Peaks: Fire Walk with Me when cult filmmaker David Lynch finally returned to the big screen with his surreal and nightmarish film noir Lost Highway.
 While his regular composer Angelo Badalamenti once again scored the movie, Lynch had brought in Nine Inch Nails mastermind Trent Reznor to compile a list of artists whose music could be used throughout the film.
 Among those featured were David Bowie, Lou Reed, Marilyn Manson and Rammstein, introducing the latter to English-speaking metal fans.
 Smashing Pumpkins‘ contribution was Eye, which would mark the beginning of a new era in the band following the firing of Jimmy Chamberlin, allowing them to flirt with synthesisers and drum machines once again.
-Paving the way for the later hit Ava Adore, Eye demonstrated how the Smashing Pumpkins were always able to adapt out of necessity, even when losing one of its members.
+Paving the way for the later hit Ava Adore, Eye demonstrated how the Smashing Pumpkins were always able to adapt out of necessity, even when losing one of its members and the song would prove to be one of their most powerful and haunting.

 THE SACRED AND PROFANE

 Initially recorded under the title Desolation, Smashing Pumpkins‘ original swan song Machina/The Machines of God was released in early 2000 to mixed reviews, described by Slant as ‘at once sad and strangely prophetic.’
-D’arcy Wretzky had since departed by the time of the albums release and as the later companion piece Machina II/The Friends and Enemies of Modern Music would prove, the experience proved to be difficult for the band to endure.
+D’arcy Wretzky had since departed by the time of the album’s release and as the later companion piece Machina II/The Friends and Enemies of Modern Music would prove, the experience proved to be too difficult for the band to endure.
 Still, there were many inspired moments on the album, such as the singles Stand Inside Your Love and The Everlasting Gaze.
-One of the more overlooked tracks was The Sacred and Profane, in which Corgan asked, ‘Will our love ever be enough?’
+One of the more overlooked tracks was The Sacred and Profane and despite lending its name to the band’s subsequent tour, the song would prove to be one of many songs that would be dismissed from an album that many felt at the time was the final gasp of the Smashing Pumpkins.
+‘It’s too dark, too alien,’ Corgan admitted of the album to Stereogum.
+‘This is a really strange thing, we’ll even get stuff from the record label that will talk about the band’s reissues and they won’t include Machina.
+The album’s treated like it never even came out.’

 ‘As I sit here today at thirty-three years old, my life is going to completely change at thirty-three,’ Corgan explained to his audience during a performance on VH1’s Storytellers.
 ‘So, this song serves both as notice prophecy and sort of a hope/unhoped – or unwished, maybe that’s better.’
 Released as the fifth single from Mellon Collie and the Infinite Sadness and following the acclaim of their previous release, Tonight, Tonight, Thirty-Three failed to achieve the same kind of success as the other four tracks, yet remains one of the album’s most sincere moments, in much the same way as Disarm had with Siamese Dream.
 ‘Speak to me in a language I can hear,’ pleaded Corgan during the opening lines of the song.
 ‘This is the first song that I wrote for that album and this song really embodies the spirit of that time.
 I had just gotten married, I’d just moved into a new house, the band was achieving the kind of success that people only dream of and I was really hopeful,’ he explained to the VH1 audience.
 ‘Hope is really the key component in life because one must have hope and faith to actually get out of bed and do anything in this world.’